bigwiv/Biopython-cn/chr14.rst

     >>> print "%5.3f" % threshold
     4.009

-or the false-negative rate (probability of ¡°not finding¡± an instance generated from the motif):
+or the false-negative rate (probability of â€œnot findingâ€ an instance generated from the motif):

 .. code:: verbatim